 Until recently, stem cell treatment was only allowed by the FDA if it was harvested from the patient’s own body, underwent no advanced processing and was reinjected back into the patient’s body in the same day.
 Otherwise, it would be considered a drug and would have to undergo significant regulatory review.
 Advanced processing does not include centrifugation, which separates tissue cells by weight, but would include growing more cells using the same tissues harvested and freezing the resultant tissue for use at a later date.
 This kind of procedure can only be performed in the U.S. under the auspices of a research study.
 However, the State of Texas has recently passed a law that will allow advanced processing if the patient is in chronic pain or is terminal.

 Recently, I had the opportunity to watch a very informative docu-series on adult stem cells.
-This series is currently no longer available free but the first episode is available at “The Healing Miracle – The Truth About Stem Cells”.
-Keep watching and the full series may be made available again.
+This series is currently no longer running but I was able to find the first episode at “The Healing Miracle – The Truth About Stem Cells”.
+Other episodes are available on Youtube so you may be able to watch the full series.
 This informative and very encouraging docu-series was well worth my time.

 I also found a presentation by an individual who had suffered for years from Osteoarthritis.